 The TNC is delivered with different keyboards.
-The figure shows the controls and displays of the TE 730 keyboard unit.
+The figures show the controls and displays of the TE 730 (15") and TE 740 (19") keyboard units.

 Alphabetic keyboard for entering texts and file names, and for ISO programming.

 Dual-processor version: Additional keys for Windows operation